• Skip to primary navigation

 Red lentils and finely chopped walnuts are added to a cast iron pan that is filled with sauteed mushrooms, carrots, celery, onions and spices.

-Stir in lentils and finely chopped walnuts.
+Then mix in the rinsed red lentils and walnuts.

 Cast iron skillet with sauteed veggies plus lentils.